310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Madara %}
 Hahaha, that’s a shame.
-She owes you one, so she ought to let you kiss her at least…
+She owes you one, sooo she ought to let you kiss her at least…

 She’s stiff as always.

 Hmm…?
 She’s feeling all ashamed, saying “today really is a bad day for me…”

-Is that why you’re in the corner, looking like you can’t stand being here for any second longer, Anzu-san…?
+Is that why you’re in the corner, looking like you can’t stand being here for aaany second longer, Anzu-san…?
 {% endbubble %}

 {% bubble Souma %}